8 Types of Call Centers + Their Definitions

 In-House vs Outsourced.
 All call centers fall under one of two categories: in-house or outsourced.
 A company can own and operate a call center themselves, which is called in-house.
 The purpose may be to provide service to existing customers and/or make calls to acquire new ones.

-What is BPO in call center?
+What is BPO in Call Centers?

 Business process outsourcing (BPO) is when you outsource a part of your business operations to a third-party service provider.
 A BPO call center is an outsourcing service that processes incoming and outgoing service user calls for other companies.

-What are the basics of call center?
+What are the basics of a Call Center?

 For beginners: